 The basic elements of Fijian cooking consists of sweet potatoes, taro (a yam-like root vegetable), rice, cassava, coconut and fish.
-The primary cooking methods are either over open fire or underground cooking methods.
+The primary cooking methods are either over an open fire or using underground cooking methods.
 The migration of Indians to Fiji began in the 1870s, when thousands arrived to work in the sugarcane industry.
 With them they brought new and exciting ingredients from their homeland, and as the cultures merged, a distinctive style of ‘Fijian-Indo’ cooking evolved.
 For this reason, Fijian cuisine has elements of colorful curries and spices within it, that its neighboring Pacific countries do not.

 As you’d expect from an island, Fijian food is heavily influenced by the surrounding sea.
 Traditional dishes include a vast variety of shellfish, seaweed, octopus, sea cucumber, sea urchin, turtle, shark, and of course fish.

 A very popular dish that has many variations in the Pacific is kokoda.
-It is the island’s equivalent of South America’s ceviche, made up of finely chopped raw mahi-mahi fish, dressed with miti –a dressing made from thick coconut cream with onions, lemon/lime juice, salt and chilies.
+It is the island’s equivalent of South America’s ceviche, made up of finely chopped raw mahi-mahi fish, dressed with miti – a dressing made from thick coconut cream with onions, lemon/lime juice, salt and chilies.
 Different Pacific Islands have different variations on this dish, but they all generally involve sharp citrus juice, coconut cream and pieces of fish.
 The Fijians in particular like their version of kokoda to have a slight kick with some spice from the chilies.
 Kokoda is a great choice for a starter, as it is very refreshing and cleanses the palate for the following courses.
 Since the fish is marinated for a long period of time (around six to eight hours), it gets a firm and slightly chewy texture, making for a very satisfying fish dish.
 In Fiji this meal is traditionally served in a large clamshell or half a coconut shell.

 Lovo is a Fijian delicacy that is normally prepared for communal celebrations such as weddings or festivals.
 The word lovo essentially means a ‘feast cooked in the earth’.
 The neighboring islands of New Zealand have their own version of this cuisine, known as hangi.
 A makeshift underground oven is fashioned by digging a hole into the ground and lining it with coconut husks, which are then lit on fire and covered by stones.
 Meats, fish and vegetables are wrapped in banana and taro leaves, and placed on top of the heated stones that are covered in dirt.
 This slow cooking method is best left for around two to three hours in order to achieve tender and flavorsome results.
 The food takes on a delicious smoky flavor due to the leaves and the underground method of cooking.
 Most large resorts in Fiji put on a lovo night once a week for their guests.